 But there's no reason Basscss, as an open source library, had to adhere to the same conventions.

 The real tragedy here in the divergent naming conventions is that if you've started building an application with Basscss, but then want to upgrade to something more fully-featured like Tachyons, you'll have to do a lot of manual work to migrate.
-Essentially, HTML templates written with either of these libraries isn't as portable as if we'd used a standard syntax, for example inline styles.
+Essentially, HTML templates written with either of these libraries aren't as portable as if we'd used a standard syntax, for example inline styles.
 Today's tools would make this a lot easier, using type checking, unit tests, and perhaps even AST parsing, but it would still create a barrier.

 Around the same time, Etsy adopted a similar approach with slightly different naming conventions, and as the years passed, so did BuzzFeed Solid, GitHub Primer, and Bootstrap – and now there are other open source libraries doing the same thing with, again, new naming conventions.
 I don't mean to call these projects out in a bad way – I think they took (what I think was) a good idea and made it work for their team.